54n71/Fake-virus/README.md

 If you are epileptic i dont recomend you try this virus

-Now this can called a virus the bat file is older but the exe file no
+Now this can called a virus.
+The bat file is older but the exe file no

-This virus can
+                   -This virus can-

 -desactivate shutdown and restart button (I dont know if works)